Visi0ncore/OmniLens/dashboard/WORKFLOW_PERSISTENCE_CHANGES.md

 - Existing repositories will automatically get their workflows saved on first fetch
 - No manual migration required
-- Categorization data is not migrated (as per requirements)
+- Legacy workflow categorization data is not migrated (simplified approach)
 - All existing functionality continues to work

 ## Future Enhancements